 One of my past PCB projects is the "pxlBlck_multiPCB".
-As the name suggests, this board is the heart of several future pxlBlck variants.
+As the name suggests this PCB is the heart of several future pxlBlck variants.

-So far I have used the Wemos D1 Mini Board with the ESP8266 built into it as the main MCU in many projects.
-The circuit is supplied via a micro USB connection.
-Unfortunately, this forces you to reduce the power consumed to a maximum of 2.5W.
+So far I have used the Wemos D1 Mini Board with the ESP8266 installed on it as the main MCU for many projects.
+The circuit is supplied via a micro USB port.
+Unfortunately this forces to reduce the power consumption to max.
+2,5W.
 The brightness of the connected LED matrices must therefore be reduced by software.

-To get around this problem (among other things) I developed the pxlBlck_multiPCB.
-It not only has a USB-C port (which can be used to draw up to 15W), but also a lot of other practical components.
+To get around this problem (among others) I developed the pxlBlck_multiPCB.
+It not only has a USB-C port (which can draw up to 15W) but also a lot of other practical components.

 - ESP32 Wrover-B